 SAT and Subject SAT

-The SAT (Scholastic Assessment Test) is required of students applying for Undergraduate or Bachelor degrees at most universities and those applying for undergraduate scholarships.
+The SAT (Scholastic Assessment Test) is required for students applying for Undergraduate or Bachelor degrees at most universities and those applying for undergraduate scholarships.
 It tests the student on critical reading, math and writing.
 The test is 3 hours and 45 minutes long and is multiple choice.
 The student is also required to write a 25-minute essay.

 Subject SATs test the student on specific subjects and may be required for admission to certain programs.
 A student may take multiple tests from the 20 subject tests conducted by ETS.
 These are 1 hour long and are mostly multiple choice.